In this article we hope to cover some of the technical issues often encountered with electronic ignitions.

 Checking Coil Primary Resistance

 All the ignitions discussed use the wasted spark design.
 One spark at BTDC compression stroke to fire the fuel/air mix.
 The second or wasted spark occurs at BTDC exhaust stroke.
 The design allows for use of a single dual lead coil or two OE style cylinder type coils.
 The resistance of the primary side (low tension side) must fall within the range specified by the manufacturer.
 With two OEM style coils the primary resistance is added up and should be within 3-5 ohms for the pair.
+We strongly advise using new 6v coils with a new ignition.
+And to avoid using 12v coils all together.
+Even while some makers may state in their instructions that 12v coils are okay to use.
+The issue we find is that the primary resistance on a pair of 12v coils usually falls outside the suggested operating ohm range specified by the manufacture.
+Especially so if the coils are original and 40+ years old.
+Just because coils worked fine with points doesn’t mean they are okay to use with an electronic ignition.

 6 volt Lucas, PVL coils will have 1.9 ohms resistance, Two of these Taiwan 6 volt coils in series will have approx. 3.8 ohms resistance Two 12 volt Taiwan coils in series will have approx. 9 ohms resistance.
 Over tightening coil brackets can cause the coil’s primary windings to short (the meter will show a lower resistance than expected).
 This will cause the coil to draw a lot of current through the control box.
 It is common for the box to fail to work after such an event.
-A box with this type of failure will often have a bulge that indicates the coil driver was over heated.
+12 volt Lucas or PVL coils will have 3.8 ohms resistance, or 7.6 ohms in series.
+This is outside the suggested range.

 Primary and secondary coil resistance varies with the brand and model of coil.
 Refer to manufacturer for resistance readings of your coil.